Financial Aid

 Applying for Aid

-To be considered for institutional aid, tuition waivers, state aid, or federal aid, you must complete the Free Application for Federal Student Aid (FAFSA).
-The priority deadline for completing the FAFSA is March 1st.
-One you have submitted the FAFSA the information is processed by the United States Department of Education and sent to the individual school of your choice.
+To be considered for institutional aid, tuition waivers, state aid, or federal aid, complete either the Free Application for Federal Student Aid (FAFSA) or the Washington Application for State Financial Aid (WASFA).
+The priority due date for completing an aid application is April 1st.
+Once you have submitted the FAFSA or WASFA, the information is processed and sent to the schools of your choice.

-If you have been offered merit aid, you must submit the FAFSA before it can be disbursed.
+If you have been offered merit aid, you must submit the FAFSA or WASFA before it can be disbursed.

 View a Video Tutorial on completing the FAFSA.